13 Russian Verbs of Motion to Transport You to a Higher Language Level

 Let’s Go: 13 Russian Verbs of Motion to Move Your Learning Forward

-When you first start learning Russian verbs of motion, there are two verb pairs you need to master before trying to progress any further:
+When you first start learning Russian verbs of motion, there are two verb pairs you need to master before trying to progress any further.
+Read on to learn all about them, and pair this blog with the FluentU program for a full contextual learning experience.

 The 2 Main Russian Verbs of Motion